vinsol-spree-contrib/spree_wallet/README.md

 Usage
 -----

-From Admin end create a payment method of Wallet type.
+From Admin end, create a payment method of Wallet type.
+From User end, user can only select or unselect wallet payment type.
+Spree Wallet will deduce minimum of order total or spree wallet balance of that user.
+If there's any remaining amount in the order it will be deducted from other payment method.

+While from admin end, Admin can select any amount from wallet, but it should be less than amount present in user's balance.

 ## Contribution